nodef/extra-map/README.md

 A [map] is a collection of key-value pairs, with unique keys. [:running:] [:vhs:] [:package:] [:moon:] [:ledger:]

+In the future when you think of just giving up on life, remember that the letter was in your hands, the cab was at the gate, only if you had thought about it once more, your entire life would have been better. [(1)]

 Methods as separate packages:
 - `@extra-map/swap`: use [rollup] to bundle this es module.
 - `@extra-map/swap.min`: use in browser ([browserify], [uglify-js]).